ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **ingredientsByIDImage**
 > any ingredientsByIDImage()

-Visualize a recipe's ingredient list.
+Visualize a recipe\'s ingredient list.

 ### Example